magisteriis/download-league-of-legends-data-dragon/README.md

         version: 12.1.1

 ### Path
 You can set a custom path for the downloaded file.
-The default is 'dragontail.tgz'.
+The default is './dragontail.tgz' (Note: version 10.10 was a .zip and if a zip is downloaded the extension will be change to .zip, even for a custom path).

     - name: Download Data Dragon version 12.1.1
       uses: mikaeldui/download-data-dragon@v1